OrangeC93/Terraform/Section 1 - Deploying Infrastructure with Terraform/desired_current_state.md

-Desired State: Terraform's primary function is to create, modify, and destroy in frastructure resources to match the desired state described in a Terraform configuration.
+Desired State: Terraform's primary function is to create, modify, and destroy in frastructure resources to **match the desired state described in a Terraform configuration**.

 Current State: current state is the actual state of a resource that is currently deployed.